-Richard Vanek is a photographic artists who challenge a mood of a observer by creating emotional photographs.
+Richard Vanek is a photography artists who challenges a mood of a observer by creating emotional photographs.
 He is self thought image creator who first used camera to capture his childhood feeling back in eighties.
-From that time his speciality stayed with constructing emotive imaginary in attempt to recreate moods.
+From that time his specialty stayed with constructing emotive imaginary in attempt to recreate feelings and moods.

-Richard has published photography books and is published in many magazines and over the internet and he is recognized authority on black and white photography and archival digital pointing.
-As author of the Visual Emotion podcast in Apple iTunes he is as well active in social media world using Facebook and Twitter.
+Richard has published photography books and is published in many magazines and over the internet and he is recognized authority on black and white photography and archival digital printing.
+As author of the Visual Emotion podcast in Apple iTunes he is active in social media world using Twitter.

-For creative person as Richard the tools and not very important.
-He put the most value in final finished product by which he not only explain his view, but allows the same to observers.
+For inventive person as Richard the tools are not very important.
+He put the most value in final finished product, by which he not only explains his view, but allows the same freedom to the observers.

 What you find in Richard’s pictures: imagination and curiosity about what can be done with a camera, are of course present in the person himself.
 Otherwise how could these qualities have surfaced in his pictures?
 You take a picture of something and at the same time that something takes a picture of you.
 And what it finds in Richard is an honest, curious person with imagination.
 These are rare qualities, whether in a photographer or not.
 And probably that’s why Richard and I have been friends for many years through this thing they call the web.

 As a photographer, I’m not interested in someone that takes pictures like me – I’m interested in someone who has found their own road to travel.
 That is such a rare thing in this world.
 And that is Richard.
 I wish him luck in all his endeavors because he adds something new to this tired world.

 A photograph records whatever was in front of the lens at the time of exposure.
 Each detail contained is a fact, captured indiscriminately, whether it is important or not.
 It is the job of the photographer to – effectively and ironically – manipulate the arrangement of these facts to make a meaningful statement by means of a photograph.